BinaryInk/Set-HyprlandTheme/README.md

     gsettings application; this appears to cover all bases, but I have some ideas on how to expand this to be more thorough (e.g., persistence on restarts).
+- **SymLink**
+  - Creates a symbolic link or overwrites an existing file or symbolic link, using the `path` value as the symbolic link and the values under `mode` as the targets.
+    - IMPORTANT: You must use fully-qualified paths *or* valid relative paths according to the location of the symbolic link being created when using this; there are currently no checks to ensure a symbolic link is valid nor expansion of environment variables (or aliases, such as `~`) prior to the creation of the symbolic link.

 With the above types provided, one should be able to create a fairly thorough solution for their setup.
 GTK and KDE provide the ability for QT and GTK apps to